genelet/determined/README.md

 ## 3.1 Introduction

-In this section, we will explore how to convert HCL data back into a Go object using the  [_determined_](https://github.com/genelet/determined)  package.
+In this section, we will explore how to convert HCL data back into a Go object.

 The  _Unmarshal_  function in  _determined_  can